Miguel Martínez de Pinillos Sáenz

-Miguel Martínez de Pinillos Sáenz (1875-1953) was a Spanish entrepreneur.
+Miguel Martínez de Pinillos Sáenz (1875–1953) (Note: Neither the date of his birth nor the date of his death is clear.
+One author claims he was born "around 1881", another one gives a precise date of November 15, 1875 The death dates are given as 1953 or 1954.) was a Spanish entrepreneur.
 He is known mostly as a ship-owner, who operated a Cádiz-based fleet of merchant vessels on Mediterranean and Atlantic routes.
 He is recognized also as a locally known conservative politician, briefly serving in the Cortes as a Carlist deputy.